alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Generating Config in Specific Formats

 Jsonnet outputs JSON, which is compatible with many applications.
-JSON is also sufficient for consumers of languages that extend JSON, such as JavaScript, YAML, or HashiCorp’s Configuration Language.
-If this is your situation, you don’t need to perform any further integration work.
+JSON is also sufficient for consumers of languages that extend JSON, such as JavaScript, YAML, or HashiCorp's Configuration Language.
+If this is your situation, you don't need to perform any further integration work.

 - Terraform firewall configuration from a single Jsonnet evaluation that defines the port only once.
 - Configure your monitoring dashboards, retention policies, and alert notification pipelines from the same files.

 ## Integrating the Configuration Language

-The most straightforward approach is to emit a single Kubernetes object from each execution of Jsonnet, then pipe the resulting JSON directly into kubectl, which processes the JSON as if it’s YAML.
+The most straightforward approach is to emit a single Kubernetes object from each execution of Jsonnet, then pipe the resulting JSON directly into kubectl, which processes the JSON as if it's YAML.
 Alternatively, you could emit a YAML stream (a sequence of such objects5) or a single kubectl list object, or have Jsonnet emit multiple files from the same config.
 For further discussion, see the Jsonnet website.

 As described in Chapter 14, while simplicity should be fundamental to your design, the ability to escape simplicity is important.
 Template overrides provide a useful escape hatch to change specific details that might normally be considered too low-level.